-Dr. Meera Sheffrin is a clinician educator in geriatrics, and is the Medical Director of the Stanford Senior Care clinic and Home-Based Senior Care clinic.
+Dr. Meera Sheffrin is a geriatrician and Medical Director of the Stanford Senior Care clinic and Home-Based Senior Care clinic.
 She cares for patients as a primary care physician for older adults.
-Her academic interests include treatment of dementia, geriatric education, and home care medicine.
-She has a special interest in improving the care of older adults with cognitive impairment.
+Her academic interests include dementia care, geriatric education, and home care medicine.

 - Geriatric Medicine